thomasfuhringer/pylax/Documentation/pylax.rst

     the SQL string used to pull data.
     If a *parent* :class:`Dynaset` is given it will be used to synchronize a master-detail relationship.
-    *connecion* can be a :class:`sqlite3.Connection` or :class:`psycopg2.extensions.connection`` or a `Hinterland` session to be used instead of the default connection (which is to the SQLite database opened with the App file).
+    *connecion* can be a :class:`sqlite3.Connection` or :class:`psycopg2.extensions.connection` or :class:`mysql.connector.connection.MySQLConnection`
+    or a `Hinterland` session to be used instead of the default connection (which is to the SQLite database opened with the App file).